damienmckenna/metatag/README.txt

 * Integrates with Devel_Generate, part of the Devel module, to automatically generate meta tags for generated nodes, via the Metatag:Devel submodule.

+* Integrates with Workbench Moderation v1 allowing meta tags on nodes to be managed through the workflow process.

 Configuration
 ------------------------------------------------------------------------------